眾生無邊誓願度

 Spiritual Practice Is One’s Own Matter and Cannot Be Substituted by Others

-The karmic retribution of sentient beings must be resolved by the beings themselves.
-The key lies in resolving the mind, for only when the mind is resolved can karmic retribution be resolved.
-To resolve the mind, relying solely on the blessings of the Buddha is insufficient; one must actively cooperate, transform one's own mind, and eradicate ignorance—only then can karmic retribution be resolved.
-If you have the karmic retribution of killing, and the Buddhas or Bodhisattvas resolve it for you, but you still harbor the intention to kill, you will create evil karma again in the future—then how can the karmic retribution be resolved?
-Who can resolve the karmic retribution of poverty for you?
-Merits and virtues are cultivated individually; others cannot cultivate them for you.
+The karma of sentient beings must be resolved by the beings themselves; fundamentally, it is about resolving the mind.
+Only when the mind is resolved can karma be resolved.
+To resolve the mind, relying solely on the blessings of the Buddhas is insufficient; one must actively cooperate, transform one’s own mind, and eradicate ignorance—only then can karma be resolved.
+If you have the karma of killing, and the Buddhas and Bodhisattvas resolve it for you, but you still harbor the intent to kill, you will continue to create negative karma in the future—how, then, can your karma be resolved?
+Who can resolve the karma of poverty for you?
+Blessings are cultivated by individuals; others cannot cultivate them for you.
 Meditative concentration is cultivated by oneself; others cannot cultivate it for you.
-Precepts are upheld by oneself; others cannot uphold the precepts for you.
-Realizing the Mind is achieved by oneself; others cannot realize the Mind and perceive the true nature for you.
-Buddhahood is attained through one's own practice; others cannot attain Buddhahood on your behalf.
+Precepts are upheld by oneself; others cannot uphold them for you.
+The mind must be realized by oneself; others cannot realize the mind and see the true nature for you.
+Buddhahood is attained through one’s own practice; others cannot attain Buddhahood on your behalf.

 ——Master Sheng-Ru's Teachings